ncatlab/nlab-content/pages/1899.md

   So we see comonoid objects in $AbGrp$ are the same as abelian groups.

-  But we still need to see _comonoid objects in $AbGrp$ are the same as **co-abelian group objects** in $AbGrp$.
+  But we still need to see that _**comonoid** objects in $AbGrp$ are the same as **co-abelian group** objects in $AbGrp$_.

   The quickest way to see this seems to be a little calculation --- as you say, it's "easy to show".
 But I still think "there's something about $AbGrp$" that makes this calculation work --- some general fact.
-For example, I think it would work in any abelian category, or any $AbGrp$-enriched category.
+Something about morphisms having negatives, I think.
+So I bet it's true in any abelian category $X$, that comonoid objects in $X$ are the same as co-abelian group objects in $X$.

   But never mind...

   [[Andrew Stacey]]: PS Don't forget to indent paragraphs in this query box.